 Why Do Jalapeno Pepper Heat Levels Vary from Pepper to Pepper?

-While the jalapeno heat is contained in the seeds and veins (or placenta) of the pepper, jalapeno pepper heat levels do vary depending on many factors such as age of the pepper, how many overall seeds are within the pepper, when and where it was grown (including climate and soil conditions of that location and cultivation), not to mention weather and amounts of rainfall.
+While the jalapeno heat is contained in the whitish innards and veins (or placenta) of the pepper, jalapeno pepper heat levels do vary depending on many factors such as age of the pepper, thickness of the inner placenta of the pepper, when and where it was grown (including climate and soil conditions of that location and cultivation), not to mention weather and amounts of rainfall.

 That said, a jalapeno pepper can vary in heat level from between 2,500 and 8,000 Scoville units.
-Want to learn more about Scoville units?
-Click Here.
+Learn more about Scoville Heat Units.

-If you find that a pepper is too hot, you can always reduce the heat by removing the seeds and veins (innards), but it is difficult to make them hotter without dumping habanero powder over them, which I've done in the past.
+If you find that a pepper is too hot, you can always reduce the heat by removing the whitish innards, but it is difficult to make them hotter without adding a different source of heat, such as a hotter pepper like serrano or habanero.
 Also, the red jalapeno peppers tend to be sweeter and not quite as hot, so you can choose those.
 Jalapenos will turn red the longer they are on the vine and eventually fall off.

-So, next time you pick your jalapeno peppers from the grocery store, or any other peppers for that matter, you can expect some heat variety.
+So, next time you select your jalapeno peppers from the grocery store, or most other peppers for that matter, you can expect some heat variety.